A Guide to Psychology and its Practice

 Psychotherapy doesn’t always produce such turmoil, but the reassessment of one’s social relationships can be a “side-effect“ of psychotherapy.
 In fact, on my Treatment Consent form I warn new clients about this very risk.

-To understand this, you need to realize that a core element of good psychotherapy is the ability to disentangle yourself from all sorts of illusory identifications with others and to stop using others to fill your emotional emptiness.
+To understand this, it is important to realize that a core element of good psychotherapy is the ability to disentangle yourself from all sorts of illusory identifications with others and to stop using others to fill your emotional emptiness.

-A large part of psychotherapy, therefore, focuses on one’s parents.
-You have to learn to see them as they are, with all of their faults that you were blind to as a child.
+A large part of psychotherapy, therefore, focuses on learning to see your parents as they are, with all of their faults that you were blind to as a child.
 This isn’t pleasant work.
 But it isn’t meant to blame your parents, either; instead, openly acknowledging all the ways they have hurt you frees you from unconscious anger and allows you, ultimately, to forgive them.

 For example, a woman might think her boyfriend is an entertaining charmer, but with insight from psychotherapy she might come to see him for what he really is: an irresponsible alcoholic.
 Or a man might think his girlfriend is a lovely free-spirit, only to see her, after some psychological insight, as an insecure person terrified of genuine commitment.
 Or, it might happen that a man with a perfectly decent girlfriend will come to realize that what he thought was love for her was only a defensive illusion created by his own insecurity.